home-assistant/home-assistant.io/source/_docs/automation/templating.markdown

 The template variable `this` is also available when evaluating any `trigger_variables` declared in the configuration.

-## Available this Data
+## Available `this` data

 The variable `this` is the [state object](/docs/configuration/state_object) of the automation at the moment of triggering the actions.
-State objects also contain context data which can be used to identify the user that caused a script or automation to execute.
-Note that `this` will not change while executing the actions.
+State objects also contain context data which can be used to identify the user that caused a {% term script %} or {% term automation %} to execute.
+Note that `this` will not change while executing the {% term actions %}.

-## Available Trigger Data
+## Available trigger data

-The variable `trigger` is an object that contains details about which trigger triggered the automation.
+The variable `trigger` is an object that contains details about which {% term trigger %} triggered the automation.

 Templates can use the data to modify the actions performed by the automation or displayed in a message.
 For example, you could create an automation that multiple sensors can trigger and then use the sensor's location to specify a light to activate; or you could send a notification containing the friendly name of the sensor that triggered it.